Shifting Through The Seasons With Boosted Immunity

 - wearing more clothes and covering the skin

 Also, check out this article with more information about vitamin D and the benefits of sunshine if you haven’t already.
 It also includes information for those of you basking in the hot sun.

-Older age – Age brings a reduced immune system response capability, which is why many older people are more vulnerable to assaults on their immune systems and more susceptible to contracting respiratory infections and viruses.
+Age brings a reduced immune system response capability.
+This is why many older people are more vulnerable to assaults on their immune systems.
+It also makes them more susceptible to contracting respiratory infections and viruses.

 This could be due to poor gut health and lack of nutrient requirements, which means poor immune health and less T-cell production.